lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 Access
 ======

-The calibration products are accessible via the butler.
+The calibration products are accessible via the Butler.

 Butler
 ------